Japanese | English | Portuguese | Spanish | Chinese (Simplified Chinese) | Chinese (Traditional Chinese) | Hangul | Tagalog

 *Prepare portable emergency kit.

-*Gather information.
+*Check for fires in the neighbourhood. *Gather information.
 Get information from verified sources like the radio.
-Do not
+Do not be misled by rumour. |

 |